Business Case Studies page

 There is a lot of variation in the definition of a case study.
 Case studies usually present the pertinent facts about a business or management "problem".
 They may analyze the process the company took to solve the issue, or they may pose questions to stimulate critical thinking.

-Case studies found in business texts and tradtional books, journals and magazines, and even freely available on the Web, may not provide the same structured learning goals as commercial cases.
+Case studies found in business texts and tradtional books, journals and magazines, (like Harvard Business Review) and even freely available on the Web, may not provide the same structured learning goals as commercial cases.
 However, they may be valuable for engaging student discussion and problem solving.

 Click on the tabs above to explore library article databases and books and websites for finding and using business case studies.